LuluWalls/Sketchup-Ruby-Thread-Demo/README.md

 # Sketchup-Ruby-Thread-Demo

+Added: 'Lulu Threads with html console Demo 1.rb' which redirects Ruby Exception messages to the web console

 ## module Lulu
   ### module Sigint_Trap
   - ####  WARNING - Do not blithely add a SIGINT handler to your ruby code, it is not safe.
 This code is for demo purposes only!!!